 - Twenty two years experience, specialising in the health of women and newborns.

 - Professional experience, ranging from neonatal ICU care in London to a midwife and neonatal special care nurse.

 - Consultant to both the private and government sectors.

 - Developer of the patented “shark latch” and “penguin posture” position breastfeeding techniques, an easy 7-step method of deep breast attachment.

 - Corporate – consultant in the corporate space.

-- Founder of the Best Start Feeding Initiative, to promote breastfeeding across South Africa through mentoring, training and practical techniques
+- Founder of the Best-Start Feeding Initiative, to promote breastfeeding across South Africa through mentoring, training and practical techniques

 - Corporate Social Investment (CSI) – At Best Start Baby we fundamentally believe that all families irrespective of their means need support and empowerment.
 Our Business model is based on the sustainability of a social enterprise.